Police in California need a valid search warrant to search your vehicle—UNLESS one of the following five (5) circumstances applies:

 Here are some examples of situations in which police may lawfully search your car in California:

 - After hearing from a police informant that you are a leader in a criminal street gang, the police obtain a warrant from a judge allowing them to search your car for evidence of the gang's activities.

 - Police observe your car cruising through an area known for drug sales and then witness what appears to be a drug transaction conducted through the window of your car.
 They follow you and pull you over for a broken headlight.
 Then they search your car and find a large bag of cocaine in the glove compartment.

-- You are a truck driver and are pulled over on suspicion of driving an overweight vehicle.
+- You are a truck driver and are pulled over for suspicion of driving an overweight vehicle.
 You consent to go to the nearest weigh station with the officer to have your vehicle weighed.
-During the weighing process the officer discovers victims of human trafficking in one of the containers on the truck.
+During the weighing process, the officer discovers victims of human trafficking in one of the containers on the truck.

 And here are some examples of vehicle searches that would NOT be lawful in California: